John J. Sullivan (diplomat): 2021 American-Russian diplomatic crisis

 In April 2021, after President Biden announced a new package of sanctions against Russia, Sullivan was summoned to a joint meeting between Vladimir Putin's North America adviser Yuri Ushakov and Foreign Minister Sergei Lavrov.
 At the meeting, the Russian side formally requested that Sullivan go under ambassadorial recall, just as Russian Ambassador to the United States Anatoly Antonov had done weeks earlier.
 The request was not addressed by Sullivan (diplomatic conventions do not provide for binding recall requests without declaring the diplomat persona non grata).
 Nevertheless, Sullivan departed Moscow at the end of the month, after pressure continued to be exerted for Sullivan to leave.
-While the cited reason for Sullivan's return was to see his family (per the State Department's recommendations, American diplomats in Russia are advised to travel without family) and engage in consultations with the incoming administration, experts posited that Sullivan may have been threatened with a declaration of persona non grata.
+While the cited reason for Sullivan's return was to see his family and engage in consultations with the incoming administration, experts posited that Sullivan may have been threatened with a declaration of persona non grata.
 Following a June 2021 meeting between the countries' presidents, he returned to Russia.

 Personal life

 Sullivan and his late wife, Grace Rodriguez, have three children (Jack, Katie and Teddy) and live in Maryland.
 He is the nephew of former United States Ambassador to Iran William H. Sullivan, whom John called the "real Ambassador Sullivan".
+Sullivan is Catholic.